 - Currently not collectible — You submit a financial statement showing that you can’t pay, and the IRS stops collection actions against you.

 - Bankruptcy — This option should only be used in extreme situations, and you should consult with a bankruptcy attorney because only some tax debts can be discharged.
+Generally, tax debt that was just assessed during an audit is not dischargeable in bankruptcy.

 You should also apply for penalty abatement to reduce your balance owed.
 Getting relief from audit penalties, unfortunately, can be difficult.
 The IRS takes these penalties very seriously, and to increase your chances of success, you should work with a tax professional.